leyfall/odin-rs_projects/DAYS.md

 Day 45 - 01.31.26

 - Starting again
-- At the freecodecamp.org starting back to zero in Python.
+- At the freecodecamp.org starting back to zero in Python.'

+Day 46 - 02.01.26

+- HEllo im in Blender right now.